-There are a lot of ladies Google searching for information on hairdressers in Melbourne who know something about the Curly Girl method or Deva Curl.
+There are a lot of women searching for information on hairdressers in Melbourne who know something about the Curly Girl method or Deva Curl.
 I'm regularly asked during sessions about both methods and my thoughts about them.
 Before getting too far into things let me make the following clear.
 I do think ladies with curly or wavy hair should investigate them both.
 There's likely to be something in there which could potentially help someone who hasn't yet discovered how to manage their hair texture.
 That said, I absolutely do not ardently follow or insist on either method.
 Some of it is simply incorrect and most of it way too absolutist, regimented and time consuming for the busy working woman and or mother.
 For certain ladies though, the information will be a revelation and its principals adhered to with great religious fervour.
 For others however, the methods are entirely unrealistic and assume everyone desires a similarly finished aesthetic.
 Therein lies my precise issue with it all and any hairdressers absolute unconditional adherence to its practices.

 As a hairdresser who not only has curly hair himself, but has successfully worked with curls for more than a decade before CG was written or Deva Cut developed, my philosophy and approach is well honed.
 It has been to educate clients on various types of practices which could or may address their situation, and then allow them to decide for themselves which is the best fit.
 Insisting that every client practice a similar ritual is misguided, as is selling them on a specific product which is 'correct' for their hair.
 Unfortunately, most curl supportive hairdressers align with that philosophy.
 They get too hung up on being a hairdresser and forget that clients lack our particular skill set and likely have different preferences and time restraints at home.
 Consequently, their salon results are redundantly contrived and over-styled.
 This results in that ridiculously cliched situation: the hair never again looks the same as when the client left the salon.
 To be fair, this is largely due to an under-performing cut to begin with.